osiam/server/README.md

 OSIAM is published under the MIT licence, giving you the greatest freedom possible to utilize OSIAM in you project or product.

-For technical information and documentation visit the [wiki](https://github.com/osiam/server/wiki).
+For technical information and documentation visit the [OSIAM documentation](https://github.com/osiam/server/tree/master/docs).
 For additional information visit our official website at [www.osiam.org](https://www.osiam.org).

 The current version can be found at http://maven-repo.evolvis.org/releases/org/osiam/osiam-server-parent/.